Why Traders Call Natural Gas the “Widow Maker”

 Traditional risk management techniques often fail in natural gas markets.
 Position sizing based on average volatility can be devastatingly inadequate when dealing with a market that regularly experiences 10-standard-deviation moves.
 Stop losses become meaningless when gaps exceed the stop level by multiples.

 Some professional traders have adapted by using options strategies that limit downside risk, but these approaches require sophisticated understanding of volatility pricing and often sacrifice profit potential for risk control.
-For retail traders using leveraged ETFs like BOIL, such strategies are often unavailable or prohibitively expensive.

 Conclusion: The Widow Maker